nawal-ahmad/reading-notes/301/read01.md

 * What is a component?

-    A component is set of well-defined code that is reusable and interact with other components to conform a behaviorm, Several components with a specific dataflow represents well defined communication interfaces.
+    A component is set of well-defined code that is reusable and interact with other components to conform a behavior, Several components with a specific dataflow represents well defined communication interfaces.

-*   What are the charactistics of a component?
+*   What are the chracteristics of a component?

-    1. Reusabable
+    1. Reusable
     2. Replaceable
     3. Not context specific
     4. Extensible
     5. Encapsulated
     6. Independent

-*   What are the advantages of using component based architecture? ?
+*   What are the advantages of using component based architecture?

     1. Reduce cost and time.
     2. Ease of deployment and development.